ewarudol/ASPRoutingTests/README.md

 Clone project or:

-1. Get MvcRouteUnitTester from Nuget
+1. Get MvcRouteUnitTester and NUnit for Tests Project from Nuget
+2. To your project add folowing asemblies: project to test, System.Web
+3. Add necessery app.config (look repo)
-2. Add in your testing class using of two refs → for downloaded lib (add ref to project firsty!) and System.Web.Routing
+4. Add in your testing class using of three refs → for downloaded lib, NUnit framework, System.Web.Routing
-3. Register routes from RouteTable (you don't run global.asax in your tests!) - once for all tests
+5. Register routes from RouteTable (you don't run global.asax in your tests!) - once for all tests
-4. Create tester object
+6. Create tester object
-5. Test!
+7. Test!

 For quick implementation use tests schema from repo insted of coding points above.